 Administrators and leadership at so many institutions have demonstrated over the years that they primarily value new enrollment numbers; the time has come to reevaluate and change that strategy.
-And if you go to any higher education conference that isn’t geared at the executive level, you’ll hear how hard it is for administrative staff to break through the “silos” at their institutions.
+And if you go to any higher education conference that doesn't cater to the executive level, you’ll hear how hard it is for administrative staff to break through the “silos” at their institutions.
 So here’s my hard and somewhat radical idea…

-Yeah, that’s crazy.
+Yeah, that sounds crazy.
 But the thought exercise is an interesting one.
 If those responsible for the student experience thought like MGOs, a lot of things would change for the better — and not just on the fundraising side.
-MGOs take a lot of care in developing relationships with their donors; what if current students were just as well cared for?
+MGOs take a lot of care in developing relationships with their donors; what if current students were cared for just as well?
 How would that change retention, graduation rates, and learning outcomes?

 When it comes down to it, this is all just a way to say that the successful institutions are the ones that already show care and respect for their students.
 They demonstrate how aware they are of the community’s needs and wants on a daily basis.